liammclennan/resume/src/resume.md

 TL;DR
 ---------

-I love to create and the web is currently my medium of choice.
+I love to create things.
+The web and mobile are currently my preferred mediums.
 I like neat solutions to difficult problems and I believe in using the right tool for the job.

 Background
 -----------------

 I have been a professional software developer since 2001.
 In that time I have: been an employee of a web development company, a contractor on large government projects, a consultant (for [Avanade](http://www.avanade.com/en-au/Pages/default.aspx)) and built a number of products for Australian startups.

+I believe that focusing on quality is the way to maximise productivity, and if it needs to work then it needs to be tested.

 Interesting projects
 ----------------------------